c-neto/carlosneto.dev/_sources/blog/2026/2026-07-15-vim-kubernetes-exams.md.txt

 :w !kubectl diff -f -
 ```

-> _In Vim, `:w` normally saves to a file.
-But when followed by `!`, it redirects your buffer’s content to an external command's standard input (STDIN) instead of writing to disk._
+> __INFO:__ In Vim, `:w` normally saves to a file.
+But when followed by `!`, it redirects your buffer’s content to an external command's standard input (STDIN) instead of writing to disk.

 ## Further Reading